marksniper/WinSockClient/README.md

 ![figure](img/codeBlocCompiler.jpg "Add library linker in Code Block")

-* You can click on "Build and Run" button to launch server
+* You can click on "Build and Run" button to launch client

 ![figure](img/buildAndRunButton.jpg "Build and run button")